sachagavino/nmgc-2.0/docs/source/basicuse.rst

 ---------------------
 This action generates two files.

-* ``rates.out``: This file contains the flux of all reactions of the network at each time.
+* ``rates.out``: contains the flux of all reactions of the network at each time.
 More precisely, the flux corresponds to the rate coefficients multipled by the densities of the reactants.

-* ``rate_coefficients``: This file contains the rate coefficients at each time.
+* ``rate_coefficients``: contains the rate coefficients at each time.

 major_reactions